-Alternatively referred to as a Real-Time Clock (RTC), Non-Volatile RAM (NVRAM) or CMOS RAM, CMOS is short for Complementary Metal-Oxide Semiconductor.
-CMOS is an on-board semiconductor chip powered by a CMOS battery inside computers that stores information such as the system time and date and the system hardware settings for your computer.
-In the picture to the right, is an example of the most common CMOS coin cell battery used in a computer to power the CMOS memory.
+1. Alternatively known as an RTC (real-time clock), NVRAM (non-volatile random-access memory), or CMOS RAM, CMOS is short for complementary metal-oxide semiconductor.
+CMOS is an onboard, battery-powered semiconductor chip inside computers that stores information.
+This information ranges from the system time and date to your computer's hardware settings.
+The picture shows an example of the most common CMOS coin cell battery (Panasonic CR 2032 3V) used to power the CMOS memory.

-A Motorola 146818 chip was the first RTC and CMOS RAM chip to be used in early IBM computers.
-The chip was capable of storing a total of 64 bytes of data.
-Since the system clock used 14 bytes of RAM, this left an additional 50 bytes of space that was available for IBM to store system settings.
-Today, most computers have moved the settings from a separate chip and incorporated them into the southbridge or Super I/O chips.
+The Motorola 146818 chip was the first RTC and CMOS RAM chip to be used in early IBM computers, capable of storing 64 bytes of data.
+Since the system clock used 14 bytes of RAM (random-access memory), this left an additional 50 bytes for storing system settings.
+Today, most computers have moved the settings from CMOS and integrated them into the southbridge or Super I/O chips.

 How long does the CMOS battery last?

 The standard lifetime of a CMOS battery is around 10 Years.
-However, this can vary depending on the use and environment that the computer resides.
-When the battery fails the system settings and the date and time will not be saved when the computer is turned off until the battery has been replaced.
+However, this can vary depending on the use and environment where the computer resides.

 Apple computer users